 It’s important to note that most mediators will have cases that they were not able to resolve favorably.
 This may not necessarily be the mediator’s fault, so it’s important to look into that when assessing a mediator’s track record.

-A good mediator should have experience that will enable them to best help you resolve your dispute.
+A good mediator should have an experience that will enable them to best help you resolve your dispute.
 In many cases, and particularly in the most complex ones, there is an absolute need for industry-specific expertise.
 In other scenarios, this type of experience may not be strictly necessary.
 In fact, it may impede objectivity in that it would predispose the mediator toward certain preconceived notions of how the issue should be resolved.

 The type and scope of experience you need from your mediator will depend on your industry, the complexity of the dispute, and the issue’s overall context.

 Perhaps more than pertinent experience, it is absolutely crucial that your mediator be impartial.
-If there is any perception that the mediator is biased toward one side, it will make other party far less likely to accept any proposed solution.
+If there is any perception that the mediator is biased toward one side, it will make another party far less likely to accept any proposed solution.
 If they do accept it, it will likely come undone later on.

 It should be noted that any mediator you hire will have their own preconceived notions about various issues.
 The key is that they are able to act impartially regardless of their own opinions.